-The Adverse Effects of Sunshine: Evidence from a Field Experiment on Legislative Transparency in an Authoritarian Assembly
+The Adverse Effects of Sunshine: A Field Experiment on Legislative Transparency in an Authoritarian Assembly

 Edmund J. Malesky

 University of California, San Diego (UCSD) - Department of Political Science